Welcome to the North Carolina Association of Municipal Clerks

 e) Promoting such other programs and activities as may be of value to enhance the professionalism and value of the municipal clerks' offices.

 SECTION 1.
-There shall be three classes of membership: Active, Associate and Honorary.
+There shall be four classes of membership: Active, Associate, Honorary, and Retired.

 c) Honorary Member.
 A past president of the Association shall automatically become an honorary member upon retirement from governmental service.
 The honorary membership shall be officially conferred at the first annual meeting of the Association following retirement.
 In addition, persons who have made such distinct contributions to the Association that their efforts deserve recognition shall be eligible for honorary membership.
 Such honorary memberships shall be conferred at the annual meeting of the Association, upon recommendation of the Board of Directors.
 With the exception of honorary memberships conferred to Past Presidents, no more than one honorary membership may be conferred in any one year.
 Honorary members shall not be required to pay membership dues.

 SECTION 2.
-There shall be annual membership dues of such amount as the Board of Directors may determine for each active and associate member of this Association.
+There shall be annual membership dues of such amount as the Board of Directors may determine for each membership classification of this Association.
 Dues are assessed on the basis of the fiscal year July 1 through June 30.
 Members joining the Association in the last quarter of the fiscal year may postpone payment of dues until the beginning of the new fiscal year.
-Membership shall be in the name of the person holding the office but shall be vested with the municipality or employing entity, if any.
-If the person in whose name the membership is recorded becomes dissociated from the office that qualifies him or her for membership, upon notice to the Corresponding Secretary/Treasurer, said membership shall be transferred to the person's successor for the remainder of the fiscal year.
+Membership dues shall be in the name of the person holding the office but shall be vested with the municipality or employing entity, if any.
+If the person in whose name the membership is recorded becomes dissociated from the office that qualifies him or her for membership, upon notice to the Corresponding Secretary/Treasurer, said membership dues shall be transferred to the person's successor for the remainder of the fiscal year.
 In the event that the membership dues were paid by the individual rather than the municipality or employing entity, the member may furnish documentation thereof to the Corresponding Secretary/Treasurer, and the membership will remain in the name of that individual.
+Membership dues may be transferred but the membership date shall not be transferred from person to person.

 RIGHT TO VOTE AND HOLD OFFICE